Skip to main content

 The Deaf Wellness Center seeks to play a leading role in advancing scholarship in the identification, manifestations, and treatment of psychological and medical disorders that affect deaf and hard-of-hearing people.
 Our program is committed to research that is innovative, useful, and timely.
 We promote research that has local, national, or international relevance.
 In all of our efforts, we are dedicated to furthering the scholarly endeavors and research careers of persons who are themselves deaf or hard-of-hearing.

 The Deaf Wellness Center conducts research in a variety of areas, including mental health, sign language interpreting, and public health issues affecting the deaf community (such as intimate partner violence).
-Click on the links below or to the left to view information regarding some of our larger research projects.
 These include:

 Deaf Weight Wise (DWW)